emersonmde/lava-vm/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 LavaVM is a project aimed at building a Java Virtual Machine (JVM) implementation in Go.
-This project is in early development and is mostly a mechanism for me to learn Go.
+This is a personal project for learning more about how the JVM works and is an excuse for me to learn Go.

 ## Components

 - **Class Parser**: Responsible for parsing .class files.
 It reads and validates the magic byte, minor and major version, and the constant pool count.
 - **Constant Pool Parser**: Reads constant pool entries from the .class file.
 Currently supports parsing UTF8, Integer, Float, Long, Double, Class, String, FieldRef, MethodRef, InterfaceMethodRef, NameAndType, MethodHandle, MethodType, Dynamic, InvokeDynamic, and Module constants.
+- **Execution Engine**: Finds the main mentod, reads the bytecode, then starts executing it

 # References